tonethar/IGME-430-Spring-2020/notes/430-course-delivery.md

 - I believe the above to be the best way to maintain the level of education that you deserve and will need for your careers while doing everything I can to not overload people.
 I know there is a lot of anxiety right now, and even with the reduction from two projects to one, things could still feel difficult if you are uncomfortable with the topics.
 Know that I am aware of this, and it will be factored into my grading of that project.
 - **Important -->** be sure to fill out the *"How are we all working: technology, Internet and space??"* survey in myCourses:
   - it closes 11:59PM tonight (3/24/20)
-  - if you do not fill it out, I will be emailing you sending an alert through Starfish (advising)
+  - if you do not fill it out, I will be emailing you tomorrow and sending an alert through Starfish (advising)
 - What questions do you have?
 What else do I need to address?